 That helps with your users because they know that you’re not pulling stuff out of midair, but it also helps Google say, okay, this guy, isn’t making his claim on his own.
 It’s backed by a number of people in this space as well.

-You also want to be optimizing your knowledge panel, if you have one, optimizing your local listing, make sure that the information is correct.
+You also want to be optimizing your knowledge panel, if you have one, optimize your local listing, and make sure that the information is correct.
 Make sure that your information is correct on your website as well.
-And any of those other platforms where your business information may be showing up and making sure that it's congruent and consistent, that's important.
+And any of those other platforms where your business information may be showing up and making sure that it’s congruent and consistent, that’s important.
 And as you begin to do this, you can build the reputability of your brand.
 You can build the strength of your brand, the expertise, the authoritativeness, and the trustworthiness.

 There’s a whole lot more that you can do in the world of brand SERPs.
 And I’m going to make a quick pitch here for this book that I highly recommend for you to check out.
 I’m not getting anything for posting this on here, but Jason’s book is good and it will help you especially if you’re new to the world of brand SERPs or brand SEO.